Scale invariant radiative neutrino mass model: Scale invariant scotogenic model

-Nonzero $\tilde\lambda_3$ and $\tilde\lambda_4$ could be induced radiatively at a matching scale even if they are assumed to be zero at the cut-off scale.
+Nonzero $\tilde\lambda_3$ and $\tilde\lambda_4$ could be induced radiatively at this scale even if they are assumed to be zero at the cut-off scale.
 However, their values are found to be small enough and then we can suppose them to be zero safely.
 Mass of the right-handed neutrino $N_j$ is given in eq.~(\ref{etan-mass}).